Savory Vegan Zucchini Muffins

 Best Vegan Zucchini Recipes

-shredding zucchini into a bowlpin it
+shredding zucchini into a bowl

 How to make vegan savory zucchini muffins

-Preheat the oven to 345° F (175° C).
+Preheat the oven to 345 °F (175 °C).

 Combine the whole grain flour, walnuts, baking powder, garlic, flax, salt, pepper, nutmeg, and nutritional yeast in a large bowl.